jeffreykegler/old_kollos/notes/misc/strand.md

 There are left and right nucleobases, which occur on the left edge and right edge of strands, respectively.

-In a RHS containing a nucleobase,
-"inside" means in the direction away from the edge.
+In a RHS containing a nucleobase, a symbol is "inside" another if it is in the direction heading away from the edge.
+If the nucleobase on the RHS of a rule is a left nucleobase, one symbol is inside another one if it to its left.
+If the nucleobase on the RHS of a rule is a right nucleobase, one symbol is inside another one if it to its right.

+If symbol `<A>` is inside symbol `<B>`, then symbol `<B>` is outside of symbol `<A>`.
+If a RHS does not contain a nucleobase,
+"inside" and "outside" are not defined.
+No RHS contains more than one nucleobase.

 A *nucleosugar* is a non-terminal used in winding and unwinding strands.
-Nucleosugars always occur in a RHS alongside, and inside of, a nucleobase.
+Nucleosugars always occur in a RHS next to, and inside of, a nucleobase.

 A *nucleoside*, for our purposes, is a nucleobase with its adjacent nucleosugar, if there is one.
-Note that while DNA nucleosides *always* contain nucleosugars, for our purposes, nucleosugars are optional.
+Note that while DNA nucleosides *always* contain nucleosugars, in our terminology, nucleosugars are optional.

-In our terminology,
-nucleotides are rules which contain nucleobases.
+Finally, a *nucleotide* is a rules that contains nucleobases.

 As a mnemonic, note that "base",